2,4,6-Trimethylpyridine

 2,4,6-Trimethylpyridine (2,4,6-collidine) is an organic compound which belongs to the heterocycles (more precisely, heteroaromatics).
 It consists of a pyridine ring substituted with three methyl groups.
 It belongs to the substance group of the collidines, a group of six constitutional isomers.
 2,4,6-trimethylpyridine is the most well-known isomer of this group.

 Properties

 The compound has a refractive index of 1.4959 (25 °C).

 Preparation

 2,4,6-Trimethylpyridine was isolated from Dippel's oil in 1854.
 A synthesis can be carried out analogously to the Hantzsch's dihydropyridine synthesis from ethyl acetoacetate (as β-ketocarbonyl compound), acetaldehyde and ammonia in the ratio 2: 1: 1.

 Use

 By oxidation of the methyl groups with potassium permanganate collidinic acid is obtained.

 2,4,6-Trimethylpyridine is used in organic syntheses (for example, for dehydrohalogenation), by binding the formed hydrogen halides.

+As a member of the pyridines, it can be used as a basic probe for Bronsted and Lewis acidity quantification on solid acids (such as zeolites, aluminas, metal oxides, etc.) with FTIR analysis.
+Its size difference with pyridine is advantageous for location-specific (external vs internal) acidity probing.
+Both for Lewis and Bronsted acidity probing, the nitrogen atom is the source of the basicity.